 Construction workers have among the highest numbers of incidences of hearing loss by profession by the age of 50, equal only to miners.
 About 2 in 3 construction workers are expected to experience hearing loss by 50.
 This hearing loss is permanent and cannot be reversed, only assisted through the use of a hearing aid.
 Employers must provide construction workers with proper safety equipment, including ear protection, in order to ensure a healthy and safe workplace for their employees.
 Failure to do so may constitute a serious act of negligence on the part of the employer, especially as health and safety guidelines have made the dangers of loud noise quite clear.

 If you or someone you know has suffered a workplace injury, you may deserve compensation.
-Call our NY construction injury lawyers today at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to discuss your case and explore your options.
+Call our NY construction injury lawyers today at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to discuss your case and explore your options.